Propeller

 Early developments

 The principle employed in using a screw propeller is derived from stern sculling.
 In sculling, a single blade is moved through an arc, from side to side taking care to keep presenting the blade to the water at the effective angle.
 The innovation introduced with the screw propeller was the extension of that arc through more than 360° by attaching the blade to a rotating shaft.
-Propellers can have a single blade, but in practice there are nearly always more than one so as to balance the forces involved.
+Propellers can have a single blade, but in practice there is nearly always more than one so as to balance the forces involved.

 Archimedes' screw